Rnen/AdminToolbox/README.md

 - R: If the config option has an R before it, it means that you can use a random value in it.
 A random value is defined by having "{}", items listed like "weight%value" where if you don't put a weight it defaults to a weight of 1, separated by "|", for example: `rlist: {1%1|2%7|6},3,6,{15%3|2|45%2}`
 - STEAMID64: [Find yours here!](https://steamid.xyz/)

->Crossed out config options are removed, unless otherwise specified in the description
+>Crossed out config options are temporarily removed, unless otherwise specified in the description

 ## If you do not intend to change the default values, there's no need to include any of theese in your config
 ### General Settings